gaet2006/npm-issues/README.md

 npm ERR!     /home/gabriel/simplenote-electron/npm-debug.log

 ```
-The ruquired file is in required.sh
+The required file is in required.sh